Mastic (plant resin): Mastichochoria

 The island's mastic production is controlled by a co-operative.
-Founded in 1938, the Chios Gum Mastic Growers Association (Ένωση Μαστιχοπαραγωγών Χίου), abbreviated CGMGA, is a secondary cooperative organisation and acts as the collective representative organ of twenty primary cooperatives founded in the twenty-four mastic villages. it has the exclusive management of natural Chios Mastiha in Greece and abroad.
+Founded in 1938, the Chios Gum Mastic Growers Association (Ένωση Μαστιχοπαραγωγών Χίου), abbreviated CGMGA, is a secondary cooperative organisation and acts as the collective representative organ of twenty primary cooperatives founded in the twenty-four mastic villages. it has the exclusive management of natural Chios Masticha in Greece and abroad.
 The Chios Mastic Museum offers a permanent exhibition about mastic production on the island, explaining its history and cultivation techniques as well as demonstrating its different uses today.

 Turkey

 Traditionally there has also been limited production of mastic on the Çeşme peninsula, on the Turkish coast eight nautical miles from Chios, with similar ecological conditions suitable for mastic production.
-The Turkish Foundation for Combating Soil Erosion, for Reforestation and the Protection of Natural Habitats (TEMA) has led an effort to protect the native Turkish mastic trees and to plant new ones in the Çeşme peninsula to revive viable commercial production of the product.
+The Turkish Foundation for Combating Soil Erosion, Reforestation and the Protection of Natural Habitats (TEMA) has led an effort to protect the native Turkish mastic trees and to plant new ones in the Çeşme peninsula to revive viable commercial production of the product.
 As part of this project, which was expected to last through 2016, over 3,000 mastic tree saplings were planted between 2008 and October 2011 to over 368 acres (149 hectares) of dedicated farm land provided by the Izmir Institute of Technology.

 Uses

 Culinary

 In the Eastern Mediterranean, mastic is commonly used in brioches, ice cream, and other desserts.
-In Syria, mastic is added to booza (Syrian ice cream), and in Turkey, mastic is widely used in desserts such as Turkish delight and dondurma, in puddings such as sütlaç, salep, tavuk göğsü, mamelika, and in soft drinks.
+In Syria and Palestine, mastic is added to booza (Levantine ice cream), and in Turkey, mastic is widely used in desserts such as Turkish delight and dondurma, in puddings such as sütlaç, salep, tavuk göğsü, mamelika, and in soft drinks.
 Mastic syrup is added to Turkish coffee on the Aegean coast.
 In Greece, mastic is used in liqueurs such as Mastika (or Mastichato), in a spoon sweet known as a "submarine" (υποβρύχιο), in beverages, chewing gum, sweets, desserts, breads and cheese.
 It is also used to stabilise loukoumi and ice cream.

 In the Maghreb, mastic is used mainly in cakes, sweets, and pastries and as a stabilizer in meringue and nougat.
 In Morocco, mastic is used in the preparation of smoked foods.

 One of the earliest uses of mastic was as chewing gum.
 Mastic (מסטיק) is the colloquial Hebrew word for chewing gum.
-Mastic-flavored chewing gum is sold in Syria, Lebanon, Turkey and Greece.
-Jordanian chewing gum company Sharawi Bros. (علكة شعراوي اخوان) uses mastic as one of the main ingredients in their gums.

 In religion

 Some scholars identify the bakha mentioned in the Bible with the mastic plant.
 Bakha appears to be derived from בכא, weeping, and is thought to refer to the "tears" of resin secreted by the mastic plant.

-Ancient Jewish halachic sources indicate mastic as a treatment for bad breath: "Mastic is not chewed on shabbat.
-When [is it permissible to chew mastic on shabbat]?
+Ancient Jewish halachic sources indicate mastic as a treatment for bad breath: "Mastic is not chewed on Shabbat.
+When [is it forbidden to chew mastic on Shabbat]?
 When the intention is medicinal.
 If it is used for bad breath, it is permissible."

 Mastic is an essential ingredient of chrism, the holy oil used for anointing by the Eastern Orthodox Churches.